sitespeedio/grunt-sitespeedio/README.md

 ## Options
 sitespeed.io is highly configurable.
 The grunt-sitespeedio plugin will pass every option to sitespeed, you can see each and every configuration [here](http://www.sitespeed.io/documentation/#theoptions).
 Each option needs to be called with full name (meaning the same as using **--** for the cli.

-Say for example that you want to change the directory where the result HTML files ends up.
-Using the cli, you add the flag <code>--resultBaseDir /my/new/dir/</code>
+Say for example that don't want to run the YSlow rules.
+Using the cli, you add the flag <code>--noYslow</code>

 Doing the same with the grunt plugin:
 ```javascript